Employee engagement, loosely described as the mental and emotional connection people feel toward their work, directly impacts your bottom line.

 Unsurprisingly considering the importance of employee engagement, according to the Performance Management Report, almost 48% of companies have started focusing on productivity and engagement rather than just development.

-15. Learning and development lead to higher engagement
+12. Learning and development opportunities lead to higher engagement

 A study by Udemy found that 80% of people felt learning new skills would make them more engaged at work.